Hello, world! I repair handwriting — and I’m also the author of READ CURSIVE FAST.

 - – “STAGE-WRITE Handwriting Practice Paper” (available in 6 formats from Therapro) a six-stage series of handwriting paper that gets it right for writing!
 Students begin with clearly defined writing spaces and perceptual cues in Stage One — then, the perceptual cues fade in successive Stages as the student gains mastery.
 Stage Six helps the student make the final transition to conventional lined notebook paper.
 The high-quality paper erases easily, and the distinctive lines and spaces make success easy for every student.
 To order STAGE WRITE directly from Therapro, or just to learn more, click here.

 – In addition to the above works, I created (as “Karen S. Gladstone”) US Patent 5,018,208, “Input Device for Signature Verification,” which concerns an electronic signature-verification device that evaluates handwriting form, speed, and quality.

-– In addition I will do custom handwritten calligraphic service for special events such as addressing envelopes, place cards, etc. Prices provided on request.
+– In addition, I provide custom handwritten calligraphic service for special events: addressing envelopes, place cards, and more.
+Prices provided on request.

 These days, I keep myself busy putting together books and other materials/media to help people (young and grown) to learn handwriting and to improve their existing handwriting skills.
 So stay tuned for more …